38 cm/45 (14.96") SK L/45

 "The difference included a much faster cycle for firing, recoil, runout and return to loading position (2.5 seconds vs. 6 seconds) . . .
 Also, the Queen Elizabeth required a much longer time (5 seconds vs. 1.5 seconds) to open the breech and a similarly long time to close it because it used a long-arm mechanism."

 The British, thanks to their any angle loading, theoretically did not need to depress the guns to reload, and their 36 second cycle time did not include any time for it, while the German cycle time included 5.5 seconds for lowering and elevating the gun back to firing position.
-However, the gun sights on the German directors and turrets were not directly connected to the gun barrels, which meant that they could remain on the target while the guns reloaded.
+However, the gun sights on the German directors and turrets were not directly connected to the gun barrels, which meant that they could remain on the target while the guns were lowered to be reloaded.

 |Type||Cartridge - Bag|